junxian428/HTB_Certified_Junior_Cybersecurity_Associate/4. Linux Fundamentals/17.Service and Process Management/README.md

 ls: cannot access 'MISSING_FILE': No such file or directory

 Pipes (|) depend not only on the correct and error-free operation of the previous processes but also on the previous processes' results.

+Use the "systemctl" command to list all units of services and submit the unit name with the description "Load AppArmor profiles managed internally by snapd" as the answer.

+snapd.apparmor.service